-The Graphic/Web Design Certificate of Applied Science (CAS) program provides learners with handson lessons and exercises to acquire the abilities to utilize digital media to plan, design, build, and maintain effective visual communication through graphics, video, and web design.
-Students obtain the skills necessary to prepare for the Adobe Certified Associate (ACA) certification, and/or pursue employment in the graphic and web design fields.
+The Media Technology Certificate of Applied Science (CAS) program provides learners with hands-on lessons and projects to obtain the abilities to utilize media technologies to plan, design, build, and maintain effective communication through audio, graphics, maps, video, and web design.
+Students obtain the skills necessary to prepare for the Adobe Certified Associate (ACA) certification, and/or pursue employment in the graphic/web design, and/or GIS fields.